cazacov/CarND-Capstone/README.md

 ![Sine wave](https://github.com/cazacov/CarND-Capstone/blob/master/imgs/sine_profile.png?raw=true)

+### Making it PID-Friendly

 In case of smooth deceleration profile the velocity at the end of braking distance is close to 0 with slope also close to 0 and that makes the PID controller unstable.
 The calculated velocity tends to oscilate around 0 sometimes getting small negative values.
 In simulator that means the car stops before the stopline, waits a little and then again moves couple of centimeters forward before stopping completely.
 Well, when I just got my driving license it was probably the way I was driving, but we want the smart car be better than a newbie human.

-To make velocity curve more PID-friendly I decided to take only the middle part it, cutting about 10% on both sides.
+To make velocity curve more sitable for PID controller I decided to take only the middle part it, cutting about 10% on both sides.
 After calculating derivatives and antiderivatives I got the following formulae:

 ![Math](https://github.com/cazacov/CarND-Capstone/blob/master/imgs/acceleration_profile_math.png?raw=true)